Photos by Nick Moreland Photography

 Freya grew up on the Wild Atlantic Way, in the west of Ireland, where she learned the violin with her mother.
 After moving to the UK at the age of ten, she entered the Royal Academy of Music, London, where she was awarded the 'Sir Elton John Scholarship'.
 Freya completed her Bachelor and Masters of Arts degrees with distinctions at the Mozarteum, Salzburg, as a student of Professor Klara Flieder.
 She furthered her studies in baroque violin at the Royal Conservatory of the Hague, and in Kammermusik, at the Hochschule für Musik, Hannover.
 In 2019 Freya embarked on a new journey to America, residing for two years in Tucson, Arizona, where she performed regularly with the Arizona Opera Company and Tucson Symphony Orchestra.
 Since 2021, she has settled in Washington D.C., where she lives her husband and tabby cat.

-Freya’s other interests include a deep love of art (she is often to be found enjoying an afternoon at an exhibition) as well as opera, cinema, reading and food (cooking, but mostly eating!).
-Freya also has a huge passion for writing, and has developed a large international readership of her blog, Freya's Nook, which you can visit on this site.
+Freya’s other interests include a deep love of art (she is often to be found enjoying an afternoon at an exhibition) as well as opera, cinema, reading, and food (cooking, but mostly eating!).
+Freya also has a huge passion for writing, and has developed a large international readership of her blog, Shaky Lens, which you can visit on this site.

 Freya has been generously supported by the DC Commission of the Arts and Humanities, Sir Elton John, the Countess of Munster Musical Trust, the Emanuel Hurwitz Charitable Chamber Music Trust, the Lewes Rotary Club, and the President's Office at the Hochschule in Hannover.
 She is extremely grateful for all the support that she has received and is currently planning projects that will help the next generation of young musicians.
-She plays on a1920 Guerra and 1801 Cabasse violin.
+She plays on a 1920 Guerra modern violin and 1801 Cabasse baroque violin.

 For a concert bio or my up-to-date resume, please contact me.